thijsputman/home-assistant-config/extras/sysmon-mqtt/README.md

   discovery topic
 - `SYSMON_INTERVAL` (default: `30`) — set the interval (in seconds) at which
   metrics are reported
+- `SYSMON_APT` (default: `true`) — set to `false` to disable reporting APT-related metrics (`apt` and `reboot_required`)
+  - Automatically disabled when no `apt`-binary is present, _or_ when running inside a Docker-container (see below)

 ### Docker

-The simplest (if somewhat overkill) way of running the script is via the Docker-container published on
-[Docker Hub](https://hub.docker.com/r/thijsputman/sysmon-mqtt) or
+The simplest (if somewhat overkill and slightly limited) way of running the script is via the Docker-container published on [Docker Hub](https://hub.docker.com/r/thijsputman/sysmon-mqtt) or [GHCR](https://github.com/thijsputman/home-assistant-config/pkgs/container/sysmon-mqtt).
-[GHCR](https://github.com/thijsputman/home-assistant-config/pkgs/container/sysmon-mqtt).
 Container images are available for `amd64`, `arm64` and `armhf`.

+For bandwidth monitoring to work, you'll need to mount the host's `/sys`-sysfs into the container (see below for instructions).

+Furthermore, the APT-related metrics are automatically _disabled_ when running inside a Docker-container.
+They would report the container's state instead of the host's state and thus make no sense.
+Attempting to "push" this information into the container is unwieldy/infeasible (and probably undesirable too).

 Use the below `📄 docker-compose.yml` and start using `docker-compose up -d`: